| MARGINS Theoretical and Experimental Institute:

 are, and what their mineralogy is.
 After thirty years of study, some of

+the most basic questions are still with us.
 In recent years, however, our understanding of subduction zones has increased

 as a result of improved geophysical, geochemical, experimental and geodynamical